salesforce/kafka-junit/kafka-junit4/README.md

         final Properties config);

     /**
-     * Return Kafka Consumer configured to consume from internal Kafka Server.
+     * Return Kafka Consumer configured to consume from internal Kafka cluster.
      * @param <K> Type of message key
      * @param <V> Type of message value
      * @param keyDeserializer Class of deserializer to be used for keys.